jordynMcginnis/crypto-chart/README.md

-Now, whenever you make a commit, Prettier will format the changed files automatically.
-You can also run `./node_modules/.bin/prettier --single-quote --write "src/**/*.{js,jsx,json,css}"` to format your entire project for the first time.

-Next you might want to integrate Prettier in your favorite editor.
-Read the section on [Editor Integration](https://prettier.io/docs/en/editors.html) on the Prettier GitHub page.

-## Changing the Page `<title>`

 You can find the source HTML file in the `public` folder of the generated project.
 You may edit the `<title>` tag in it to change the title from “React App” to anything else.

 Note that normally you wouldn’t edit files in the `public` folder very often.
 For example, [adding a stylesheet](#adding-a-stylesheet) is done without touching the HTML.